The Evans Family

 1807-1814 pp695 (ed.
 Earl Leslie Griggs, 2002)

-I saw yesterday, which I will explain when I see you, such a
+I saw yesterday, which I will explain when I see you, such a counterpart

-with her family gave me the first Idea of an Home, & inspired my best and
+gave me the first Idea of an Home,

-most permanent Feelings
+& inspired my best and most permanent Feelings

 The last known letter between Mary and Samuel was in 1820.
-Coleridge
+Coleridge replies

-to assist her financially, an ironic end to a relationship that never
+financially, an ironic end to a relationship that never got off the ground

-got off the ground because Coleridge felt he could not declare his love
+because Coleridge felt he could not declare his love for her because he

-for her becasue he lacked a fortune.
+lacked a fortune.

 Collected Letters of Samuel Taylor Coleridge: